Alicja-Malinowska/Milestone1/README.md

 *	Pricing categories with expandable details – allows a user to easily find information about prices without being overloaded with the description text and find out more details about the section that is of interest by clicking and expanding it
 *	An email address as a link/button – allows a user to immediately send an email by just clicking/touching it (this will open a new email window) – no need to copy and paste the address
 *	An embedded Google map – shows the location of the centre and allows a user to look for directions directly from the website
-*	A contact form – gives a user a third option (aside from calling or emailing) to get in touch
+*	A contact form – gives a user a third option (aside from calling or emailing) to get in touch.
+When submitted correctly it displays a success message.
 *	A Facebook icon button – send a user to the company’s FB page where they can see news/announcements
 * The landing page is English - this is because the page is created for educational purposes and most of the people using it (assessor, mentor, reviewing peers) are English speakers.
 In reality, the landing page would be in Polish as most of the users of the page would be Polish speakers.